bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 After this last inclusion step, their sleep schedule was assessed by analyzing the data obtained from an actigraph (Actiwatch 2, Philips Respironics, Andover, MA, USA) worn on the wrist of the non-dominant hand for the week preceding as well as during the three days of experiment, hence certifying that all participants complied to the instructions.

 Among the 34 participants, one did not show within-session improvement on the task, two didn't sleep on the first experimental night, three were withdrawn for technical problems, one did not show up on first experimental session, one presented novel MRI contraindication.
-Thus, among the 26 participants that completed the research project, a group of 18 which, by design, followed the appropriate behavioral intervention for the present study, were retained for our analysis.
+Thus, among the 26 participants that completed the research project, a group of 18 *(14 females, $25\pm6.2$yr.)* which, by design, followed the appropriate behavioral intervention for the present study, were retained for our analysis.

 All participants provided written informed consent and received financial compensation for their participation.
 This study protocol was approved by the Research Ethics Board of the “Comité mixte d'éthique de la recherche - Regroupement en Neuroimagerie du Québec” (CMER-RNQ).